 Next: Analyzing a Double Top (23 of 47)

 Previous: Mastering Triangle Patterns

----Written by Jeremy Wagner, Head Trading Instructor, DailyFX Education
+---Written by Jeremy Wagner, CEWA-M, Head Trading Instructor, DailyFX Education